GAME RESULTGame Result

 Regrettable last 5 minutes

-In the second half, TUTO had two chances with a rush, but in the 21st minute, the third big chance came.
-TUTO, who received the ball in their own half in the same situation as the second chance, once again went into a solo run.
-Approaching the opponent's goal, just before being sandwiched between the chasing opponent DF from behind and the DF standing in front to stop, TUTO passed the ball to the right like a pass, slipped past the left side of the DF coming from the front, leaving the two opponents behind, and quickly caught up with the ball he had passed and took a powerful shot freely.
-It was a decisive chance that seemed to be the third time lucky, but the shot deflected to the right of the goal.
-It was very disappointing as there were few chances, but TUTO's genius speed and dribbling reaffirmed that he is undoubtedly at the top class of J League.
-Watching this play, it was impossible not to expect another dramatic comeback like the one against Iwata on April 5th, no matter how much they were pushed back.
+In the second half, there were two chances from TUTO's charge, but in the 21st minute, a third big chance arrived.
+In the same situation as the second chance, TUTO received the ball in his own half and once again went on a solo run.
+As he charged towards the opponent's goal, just before being sandwiched between a pursuing defender from behind and a defender trying to stop him from the front, he made a small pass to the right as if it were a pass, slipped past the defender coming from the front on his left side, leaving the two opponents behind.
+He quickly caught up to the ball he had just played and took a powerful shot while being free.
+It seemed like the third time would be the charm for this decisive chance, but the shot veered to the right of the goal.
+Given the scarcity of chances, it was very disappointing, but TUTO's brilliant speed and dribbling undoubtedly reaffirmed that he is among the top class in J. From this play, no matter how much pressure they were under, one couldn't help but hope for a repeat of the dramatic comeback shown in the match against Iwata on April 5.

 On the other hand, Júbilo's fierce attack was intense.
 It was clear from the atmosphere in the stadium, where about 10,000 people were watching, that it was absolutely unacceptable for them to lose to Tokyo twice, especially in their home ground.
 It was not pressure that worked against Júbilo's players, but a profound supporting mood that made them aware of their tradition and pride.